-The thermogravimetirc analysis was conducted in inert atmosphere on solid FLYCO surface.
+The thermogravimetric analysis was conducted in an inert atmosphere on a solid FLYCO surface.
 A thigh thermal stability was found in the material with exceptionally large residual content.

 The electrochemical polarization (anodic and cathodic) and impedance testing in 3.15% NaCl at ambient (20°C) temperature.
 The 2×2 inch aluminum -2024 panels were coated and compared with uncoated panels.
-The presence of the surface has significantly reduced the current density throughout the test potential range of ±600 mV of open circuit.
-The data indicates that the surface is acting as a barrier to slow the diffusion of reactants to the metal surface.
-In general, surface are considered protective when their low frequency (≤0.1 Hz) impedance values are equal to or greater than 1 x E6 ohms.cm^2, higher values indicating better protection.
-The coated samples in electrochemical impedance analysis test exhibited impedance values as high as 1 xE9 ohms.cm^2.
+The presence of the surface has significantly reduced the current density throughout the test potential range of ±600 mV of the open circuit.
+The data indicate that the surface acts as a barrier to slow the diffusion of reactants to the metal surface.
+In general, surfaces are considered protective when their low frequency (≤0.1 Hz) impedance values are equal to or greater than 1 x E6 ohms.cm^2, higher values indicating better protection.
+The coated samples in the electrochemical impedance analysis test exhibited impedance values as high as 1 xE9 ohms.cm^2.
 These tests indicate that the protective property of the surface is significant.

-The uncoated and coated aluminum panels were tested in accelerated corrosion test chamber as per ASTM B117 and GM 9540P standards for 6 weeks (i.e., 1008 h).
-The FLYCO coated aluminum panels did not show any sign of corrosion until 336 h.
+The uncoated and coated aluminum panels were tested in an accelerated corrosion test chamber as per ASTM B117 and GM 9540P standards for 6 weeks (i.e., 1008 h).
+The FLYCO-coated aluminum panels did not show any sign of corrosion until 336 h.
 A little surface roughness was observed on coated aluminum after 1008 h.
 Surface effectively protected aluminum alloys.